lsst-it/ittn-004/index.rst

 Foward and reverse DNS for all sites is managed via public route53 zones.
 `route53 <https://aws.amazon.com/route53/>`_ is considered the canonical and sole "source of truth".
-Two forwarding only / caching name servers are maintained per site.
+Two forwarding only / caching name servers shall be maintained per site.
 DNS clients are configured to use the per site local resolvers to simplify any future refactoring.